 The Recent Evolution of Our Domestic Oil & Gas Industry

 Dramatic changes have swept through the domestic oil & gas industry in the last thirty years.
 Enormous consolidation has taken place as large public companies such as Exxon & Mobil, Chevron & Texaco, BP & Amoco & Arco, and Conoco & Phillips Petroleum - to name just a few - have merged and grown into even larger multinational corporations.
 As this wave of consolidation ran its course, these large corporations began to shift their exploration focus from the United States onshore and offshore areas to foreign lands and the deeper waters of the Gulf of Mexico in order to search for the very large oil and gas fields necessary to sustain their growth, replace what they were producing on a daily basis, and satisfy the demands of their shareholders.
 This consolidation is continuing today, and Vision predicts many of the large "mid-cap" energy companies will merge or be acquired in the next 2-3 years.

 At the same time, production from most of the large oil and gas fields that had been found in the United States in the past 75 years declined to "stripper" well status, with average output per well falling to below 10 barrels per day.
 Until recently, our domestic supplies of natural gas had also begun to decline.
 A somewhat unforeseen consequence of the departure of the multinationals from our shores has been this: Until the 1990's, large US companies - especially Shell, Texaco, Getty, and others - spent a considerable portion of their exploration budgets within the Lower 48, drilling key exploratory wells in new "frontier" areas of the country - areas that previously had seen very little drilling activity.
 In many instances, hard work and good science paid off, resulting in the discovery of significant new oil and gas reserves right here at home - and, consequently, creating thousands of new jobs and funneling billions of dollars into local economies.
 In the last twenty years, however, much smaller domestic oil & gas companies have spearheaded the effort to find meaningful new supplies of oil and gas here at home, for the benefit of all of our fellow citizens.
 Unfortunately, most small oil & gas companies have much less working capital, and can have difficulty finding investors who understand the risks (and potential rewards) associated with the deliberate drilling of wildcat wells in domestic "frontier" areas.
 As a result, very little true "exploration" is actually being conducted in the United States today.
 The shale resource plays are wonderful examples of ingenuity freeing up previously known but previously inaccessible "tight" reserves of oil and gas, but they do not represent "conventional" exploration (wildcatting) for new, undiscovered reserves (for the shale resources had been identified many decades before the industry figured out how to economically extract those reserves, principally through the use of horizontal drilling and multi-stage fracture techniques).
 These "unconventional" resource plays more resemble mining operations than conventional oil & gas exploration and development.
-Exploration for, and development of, "conventional" oil & gas resources has greatly diminished since the ascent of the shale resource plays, primarily due to a lack of capital, as most of the capital previously available for conventional E&P has instead been diverted to the unconventional resource plays.
+Exploration for, and development of, "conventional" oil & gas resources has greatly diminished since the ascent of the shale resource plays, primarily due to a lack of capital, as most of the capital previously available for conventional oil & gas exploration and development has instead been diverted to the unconventional resource plays.
 Vision has been involved in both conventional and unconventional exploration in our core area.